yorick2/useful-scripts/README.md

 $filenamePrefix can be changed to add a prefix to the names of the renamed files

+$includeOriginalName can be set to true to include the original name at the end of the filename

 This can move the files into a destination folder and/or keep the current folder structure if the relevant class variables are set.